The GivingWorks Empathy Project

 How it works:

 Family-to-Family identifies a group of economically disadvantaged teens or middle school aged children at a school, after-school program or other community group – the “giving kids” – and provides them with:

 - String backpacks

 - Book labels

 The older, “giving” kids each choose 4 of the books, decorate and attach a (“This Book Belongs To _____”) book label to each one and put the 4 books into a backpack.
-They also each address 4 postcards back to themselves (with their name, c/o their school/organization’s address), clip the postcards together with paperclips and add them to the backpack.
+They also each address one of the postcards back to themselves (with their name, c/o their school/organization’s address), and it to the backpack.

 As a group, they bring the filled backpacks to the younger kids at the local Head Start or elementary school classroom.
 Each giving child is assigned a younger child to sit and read with, sharing the books they have packed in the backpack.
-(The older kids also pencil the name of the younger child onto the four postcards, and the teacher collects the postcards so the younger kids can later write back – or draw a picture if they’re very young – to their book buddies about each book.)
+(The older kids also pencil the name of the younger child on the postcard, and the teacher collects the postcards so the younger kids can later write back – or draw a picture if they’re very young – to their book buddies about their books.)

 After reading together, the givers surprise the younger ones by writing their names on each of the book labels and share with them that these books are now theirs to take home!

 Those of us who give of ourselves know how good it feels to “share our bounty”.
 Through this compassionate giving activity, we hope to provide these “giver” children with that VERY SAME experience.

 How You Can Help

 - Host a book drive to collect books for children ages 4-12 from your neighbors, friends and classmates